 On your way to your ski resort, you are likely to see many cars with roof-mounted racks.
 However, they do come with some drawbacks.
 You will almost certainly need to clean your skis before using them on the slopes.
 When they’re attached to the roof, unprotected, they gather dirt, dust, and salt from the roads.

-Clearing off this layer of grime is important before you strap them on, as the dirt and grime can work its way into the mechanism of the bindings and cause premature wear.
+Clearing off this layer of grime is important before you strap them on, as the dirt and grime can work their way into the mechanism of the bindings and cause premature wear.

 Mounted roof racks are relatively low cost, coming in at around $100 to $400, which can be significantly less than a cargo box.
 Mounted racks are often easier to install yourself when compared to cargo boxes, as they’re not as awkward to maneuver.